An Own Goal in soccer are a source of despair or hilarity, depending on which side you’re rooting for.

-What is an own goal?
+What is an Own Goal in soccer?

 An own goal is a phrase that refers to that awkward moment when a player scores in their net.
-It can be deliberate or accidental.
+It can be deliberate (usually in an extreme show of dissent) or accidental.
 However, in most cases, misjudgment and wrong position in front of the goalkeeper are the leading causes of own goals.
-Let’s explore a few situations.

 - A defender heading a ball back to the goalkeeper can result in an own goal.